Teresa Fedor: Ohio House of Representatives, Second Tenure

 In 2009, Fedor stated that she would be a candidate for the Ohio House of Representatives in 2010, to replace the term limited Peter Ujvagi.
 However, Ujvagi resigned early after he was hired as Lucas County Administrator.

 The appointment of Ujvagi set up what many thought was going to be a legislative shuffle, where Fedor was appointed to Ujvagi's seat, and Representative Edna Brown then appointed to Fedor's Senate seat.
 However, this plan was foiled when Toledo City Councilman Joe McNamara opted also to be appointed to the Senate.
 As a result, Fedor kept her seat, Brown hers, and Joe Walter was appointed to a nine-month stint in Ujvagi's seat.

 Nonetheless, Fedor was elected to the House seat, winning 64.37% of the vote in 2010.
 She began her first term on January 3, 2011.

 Ohio Senate, Second Tenure

 In 2018, Fedor opted to again swap chambers and run for her old seat in the state Senate, to succeed Edna Brown who was term-limited.
 She again won the seat and was sworn into office on January 6, 2019.
 She resigned on October 31, 2022.
+She was a moderate Democrat who increasingly voted for conservative legislation at the end of her tenure.

 Fedor is also a member of the Ohio Attorney General's Human Trafficking Commission.